 - Personalize it if you can.
 Recognize that different people are motivated by different things, and appreciate different things.
 Some people appreciate being recognized publicly; others may become embarrassed.
 One person might enjoy a gift certificate to a restaurant; another might prefer movie tickets.

 A final note.

 Keep a small "recognition box" on hand.
-It can include small gift bags, a few movie tickets, note cards, gift cards, etc. This will help you to recognize and honor an achievement as soon as possible.
-Please contact your FAS HR Consultant for additional guidance and for more information about the tax-implications of cash equivalents (like gift cards and movie passes).
+It can include small gift bags, a few movie tickets, note cards, etc. This will help you to recognize and honor an achievement as soon as possible.
+Please contact your FAS HR Consultant for additional guidance and for more information about tax-implications.